Reachability in Restricted Chemical Reaction Networks

 The popularity of molecular computation and the need to model distributed reactions has given rise to several models of abstraction and multiple areas of research.
 Many of these models arose naturally in different fields decades apart, yet mathematically are nearly equivalent.
 The focus of this paper is on Chemical Reaction Networks (CRNs) \cite{Aris:1965:ARMA, Aris:1968:ARMA}, a model equivalent \cite{Cook:2009:AB} to Vector Addition Systems (VASs) \cite{Karp:1969:JCSS} and Petri-Nets \cite{Petri:1962:PHD}.
 Further, the Population Protocols model \cite{Angluin:2006:DC} is just a restricted version of these models, limited by the number of input and output elements in each operation.

-Although these models may be substantively equivalent, we focus on CRNs for two reasons, first, due to the simplicity and convenience of the system definition.
+Although these models may be substantively equivalent, we focus on CRNs for two reasons: first, due to the simplicity and convenience of the system definition.
 Specifically, expressing the production operations through reaction rules gives a straightforward rubric to measure and characterize the power of the system.
-The second is because CRNs are also the oldest formulation of these types of distributed systems, although its definition evolved considerably early on.
-Even though the reaction rule description is more intuitive in many cases, in our formal definitions, we rely on a matrix interpretation for precision similar to Vector Addition Systems.
+The second is because CRNs, in some form, are also the oldest formulation of these types of distributed systems although their definition evolved considerably early on.
+Even though the reaction rule description is more intuitive in many cases, in our formal definitions, we rely on a matrix interpretation for notational convenience with precision, similar to Vector Addition Systems.

-From the initial inceptions of each of these models, two of the most fundamental questions have always been \emph{production} and \emph{reachability}.
+From the inceptions of each of these models, two of the most fundamental questions have always been \emph{production} and \emph{reachability}.
 Production asks if some species/element can ever be produced.
 Reachability simply asks if, given a system and initial configuration, whether it will even reach another specific configuration.
 As the expectation of behaviors and the attainability of end goals are necessary in the design of any of these systems, production and reachability are at the heart of system design.
 Despite the fundamental nature of reachability questions, most remain open or have only recently been solved, while production is better understood overall.
-Since many results are applicable between these models, we briefly survey the reachability question in relation to each of the models.
+Since many results are applicable, or equivalent, between these models, we briefly survey the reachability question in relation to each of the models.